kingborehaha/Elden-Ring-Summon-Randomizer/README.md

 ## Updates
 ### v1.0.5
+- Fixed regulation.bin backup not being restored when clicking the randomize button and being prompted to restore backups.
 - Fixed empty SpEffect ID logic.
-This issue sometimes caused a "Couldn't find enough empty effect slots" error when it didn't need to.
+This issue rarely triggered a "Couldn't find enough empty effect slots" error when it didn't need to.
 - Fixed program not working properly when launched from the start menu.

 ### v1.0.4